Esophageal spasm

 Both conditions are linked to gastroesophageal reflux disease (GERD).
 DES and nutcracker esophagus present similarly and can may require esophageal manometry for differentiation.

 When the coordinated muscle contraction are irregular or uncoordinated, this condition may be called diffuse esophageal spasm.
 These spasms can prevent food from reaching the stomach where food gets stuck in the esophagus.
 At other times the coordinated muscle contraction is very powerful, which is called nutcracker esophagus.
 These contractions move food through the esophagus but can cause severe pain.

 Signs and symptoms

 The symptoms may include trouble swallowing, regurgitation, chest pain, heartburn, globus pharyngeus (which is a feeling that something is stuck in the throat) or a dry cough.

+Complications

+Apart from malnutrition, complications are generally associated with the underlying causes.
+Sharing a common cause, coronary vasospasm is of particular concern, since myocardial infarction and sudden cardiac death are potential outcomes.

 Causes

-It is not clear what causes esophageal spasms.
+It is not entirely clear what causes esophageal spasms.
 Sometimes esophageal spasms start when someone eats hot or cold foods or drinks.
 However, they can also occur without eating or drinking.
 The increased release of acetylcholine may also be a factor, but the triggering event is not known.
 Spasms may also be the result of a food intolerance.

+Deficiency in nitric oxide causes spontaneous contractions.
+The cause of esophageal spasm from deficiency can be malnutrition, since nitric oxide is produced from arginine.
+Another cause can be increased production of nitric oxide, following depletion, as seen with long term opioid use, where dysfunctions resolve after discontinuation.